Updated January 11, 2023

-Residents are cohorted (grouped together) by their COVID status to prevent or contain the spread of infection should a new case arise.
-Currently the basic cohorts are negative/naive residents who have never been infected and vaccinated and recovered residents as well as a separate and distinct cohort for new, unvaccinated residents (or those who have not received a booster) under observation; (4) positive residents if applicable.
+- Residents are cohorted (grouped together) by their COVID status to prevent or contain the spread of infection should a new case arise.
+Currently the basic cohorts are (1) unvaccinated residents who have not been infected within the last 90 days; (2) vaccinated and recently recovered residents; (3) a separate and distinct cohort for new, unvaccinated residents (or those who have not received a booster) under observation; (4) positive residents if applicable.

 - Ongoing COVID testing of residents and staff will continue with a frequency set by CDC and DPH guidelines and based on a number of prevalence factors.